ayrat555/fang/docs/content/blog/2022-09-08-fang-09-release.md

 ### Schedule tasks

-This is the way to schedule tasks with new Fang 0.9

-You will only need to define a new function called `cron` in the trait that implements the task.
-`Runnable` for blocking and `AsyncRunnable` for asynk.

-Take a look this example for `AsyncRunnable`.
+Let's examine how periodic tasks can be created with fang 0.9.

+The only method that should be defined is the `cron` method in the `Runnable`(blocking)/`AsyncRunnable`(asynk) trait implementation.

+Let's take a look at an example:

 ```rust
 impl AsyncRunnable for MyCronTask {